Employee Injury Trends in Small Business [Infographic]

 Employee Injury Trends in SMALL BUSINESS

-Top five most frequent causes of injury across all small business workers:
+Five most common causes of injury across all small business workers

 19% Overexertion

-First-year employees represented 38% of all small business workers compensation claims and 39% of claim costs.
+First-year injuries made up 43% of all small business workers compensation claim costs.

 More Prepare & Prevent